tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_recv(bucket_id, from, data)

-    Receive a bucket id from a remote replica set.
+    Receive a bucket identified by bucket id from a remote replica set.

     :param bucket_id: a bucket identifier
-    :param from: a source replica set UUID
+    :param from: UUID of source replica set
-    :param data: a data logically stored in a bucket id in the same format as the ``bucket_collect() <storage_api-bucket_collect>`` method
+    :param data: data logically stored in a bucket identified by bucket_id, in the same format as the return value from ``bucket_collect() <storage_api-bucket_collect>``
-                 return value

 .. _storage_api-bucket_stat:

 .. function:: vshard.storage.bucket_stat(bucket_id)

-    Returns information about the bucket id:
+    Return information about the bucket id:

     .. code-block:: tarantoolsession